Romans 1:1-17

 Grace (unmerited favour) and peace to you from God our Father and from the Lord Jesus Christ.

-Paul uses the Greek word chaire for grace and the Hebrew shalom for peace.
-A nice touch written to a mixed congregation!
+Paul uses the Greek words charis for grace and eirene for peace.

 Paul’s Longing to Visit Rome